Shropshire Union Canal: 2018 bank failure

 A 70 metre section of northern bank of the canal failed on 16 March 2018 at an aqueduct over the River Wheelock, near Middlewich, leaving 15 to 20 boats stranded on a 1.3 km stretch between Wardle Lock and Stanthorne Lock.
 One boat close to the 12 m deep hole had to be evacuated, and minor damage to one local's garden was recorded.
 According to the Canal and River Trust, the breach was caused by a member of the public leaving open a paddle gate on a lock, allowing water into the section of the canal, and causing it to overflow.
 After emergency repairs costing £3 million, the Middlewich branch of the canal reopened on 21 December 2018.

 Restoration

-To promote the interest in, use of, and restoration of parts of the Shropshire Union Canal, the Shropshire Union Canal Society was formed.
+To promote the interest in, use of, and restoration of parts of the Shropshire Union Canal, the Shropshire Union Canal Society was formed in 1966.
 Today their main restoration activities are on the Montgomery Canal, which is slowly being restored into Wales.

-The canal in Chester is promoted by Chester Canal Heritage Trust.